immutable/contracts/contracts/bridge/x/v4/README.md

 ## RegistrationV4

-This contract is a wrapper around the StarkEx contract to provide a more user-friendly interface for executing multiple StarkEx transactions at once.
+This contract is a wrapper around the StarkEx contract to provide a more user-friendly interface for executing multiple transactions on the StarkEx contract at once.

 ## CoreV4